aidotse/PASEOS/README.md

 PASEOS is a `Python` module that simulates the environment to operate multiple specraft.
 In particular, PASEOS offers the user some utilities to run their own [activities](#activity) by taking into account both operational and onboard (e.g. limited-power-budget, radiation and thermal effects) constraints. <br>  PASEOS is designed to be:

 * **open-source**: the source code of PASEOS is available under a GPL license.
-* **fully-decentralised**:  one instance of PASEOS shall be executed in every node of the emulated spacecraft swarm.
-Each instance of PASEOS is responsible of the user [activities](#activity) executed in that node while keeping track of the status of the other nodes.
-In this way, the design of PASEOS is completely decentralised and independent on the number of nodes of the constellation.
+* **fully-decentralised**:  one instance of `PASEOS` shall be executed in every node, i.e. individual spacecraft (actor), of the emulated spacecraft.
+Each instance of `PASEOS` is responsible for handling the user [activities](#activity) executed on that node (the local actor) while keeping track of the status of the other nodes.
+In this way, the design of `PASEOS` is completely decentralised and independent of the number of nodes of the constellation.
 Because of that, both single-node and multi-node scenarios are possibles.
-* **application-agnostic**: each user operation that has to be executed in a node is modelled as an [activity](#activity).
-The user is required to provide the code and some parameters (e.g., power-consumption) for each [activity](#activity) that shall be executed in a PASEOS node.
-In this way, PASEOS is completely application-agnostic.
+* **application-agnostic**: each user operation that has to be executed on a node is modelled as an [activity](#activity).
+The user is only required to provide the code to run and some parameters (e.g., power-consumption) for each [activity](#activity).
+Thus, activities can be any code the user wants to simulate running on a spacecraft and thereby `PASEOS` is completely application-agnostic.
+Conceivable applications range from modelling constellation to training machine learning methods.

-<br> The project was developed by $\Phi$[-lab@Sweden](https://www.ai.se/en/data-factory/f-lab-sweden) in the frame of the collbaboration between [AI Sweden](https://www.ai.se/en/) and the [European Space Agency](https://www.esa.int/) to explore distributed edge learning for space applications.
-For more information on PASEOS and $\Phi$-lab@Sweden, please take a look at the recordings on the $\Phi$-lab@Sweden [kick-off event](https://www.youtube.com/watch?v=KuFRCcNxLgo&t=2365s).
+<br> The project is being developed by [$\Phi$-lab@Sweden](https://www.ai.se/en/data-factory/f-lab-sweden) in the frame of a collaboration between [AI Sweden](https://www.ai.se/en/) and the [European Space Agency](https://www.esa.int/) to explore distributed edge learning for space applications.
+For more information on `PASEOS` and $\Phi$-lab@Sweden, please take a look at the recording of the $\Phi$-lab@Sweden [kick-off event](https://www.youtube.com/watch?v=KuFRCcNxLgo&t=2365s).

 ## PASEOS space environment simulation
 ![Alt Text](PASEOS_constraints.png)
 PASEOS allow simulating the effect of onboard and operational constraints on user-registered [activities](#activity).
 The image above showcases the different phenomena considered (or to be implemented) in PASEOS.

 ## Installation
+`pip` and `conda` support will follow in the near future.

-First of all clone the [GitHub](https://github.com/aidotse/PASEOS.git) repository as follows ([Git](https://git-scm.com/) required):
+For now, first of all clone the [GitHub](https://github.com/aidotse/PASEOS.git) repository as follows ([Git](https://git-scm.com/) required):

 ```
 git clone https://github.com/aidotse/PASEOS.git
 ```

-To install PASEOS you can use [conda](https://docs.conda.io/en/latest/) as follow:
+To install PASEOS you can use [conda](https://docs.conda.io/en/latest/) as follows:

 ```
 cd PASEOS